nonkit/SBResources/README.md

 ## Backup and Update Plan
 The plan follows steps below.
 1. At first, I will backup following documents from [TechNet Gallery](https://gallery.technet.microsoft.com/) to here.
+(Done)
 2. TechNet Gallery will retire in the first half of 2020.
 3. After that, I will update all links to TechNet Gallery in these documents.